How to Make a Terrarium – A Beginner’s Guide (Easy DIY)

 Mesh will prevent your plants’ roots from growing into the drainage layer.

-If you want to keep things streamlined, you can skip them (neither are strictly necessary), but both are recommended for terrarium longevity.
+If you want to keep things streamlined, you can skip them (neither is strictly necessary), but both are recommended for terrarium longevity.

 👉 Check out mesh and activated charcoal on our shop.